STAFFORD OPERA TROUPE

 Picture

-In addition to her involvement with choral programs, Mrs. Keene has also been very committed to theatre arts in the county, either directing or performing in many crowd-favorite locals shows.
-She played in the pit orchestra for performances of Into the Woods at UMW and numerous shows at BPHS.
-She was the musical director for Oliver!, Guys and Dolls, Little Shop of Horrors, Wizard of Oz, Crazy for You, Once Upon A Mattress, Anything Goes, and In the Heights.
-Each year, her choral program performs Rutter’s The Reluctant Dragon, taking the show to young theatergoers in the local elementary schools.
-Mrs. Keene is a life long resident of Stafford County, where she resides with her husband, Greg, and her children Corinn and Evan.
+In addition to her involvement with choral programs, Mrs. Keene has also been very committed to theater arts in the area, either directing or performing in many crowd-favorite local shows.
+Each year, her choral program would perform John Rutter’s The Reluctant Dragon, taking the show to young theatergoers in the local elementary schools.
+She played in the pit orchestra for performances of Into the Woods at UMW, and numerous shows at NSHS, BPHS and MVHS.
+She was the musical director for Oliver!, Guys and Dolls, Little Shop of Horrors, Wizard of Oz (twice!), Crazy for You, Once Upon A Mattress, Anything Goes, In the Heights, Pippin, Beauty and the Beast, and Mamma Mia.
+She has also been the Music Director for CYT’s Aladdin and Singin’ in the Rain.
+She has directed various All-County and District choral events, and is also very involved in the music program at her church.
+She is happy to continue as the Administrative Coordinator for SOT, and is excited to see how the program continues to grow, sharing the beautiful world of opera with artists from our community and beyond.

 Bree Nichols, Co-Founder & Former General Director